 People who want to increase their alertness, pay attention for longer periods, and enhance their performance may take stimulants to achieve all of these things and more.
-Their desire to go faster and push their personal limits leads them to turn to prescription stimulants, which are legal, or street drugs that are not legal to achieve their goals.
+Their desire to go faster and push their personal limits leads them, whether for the short-term or long-term, to turn to prescription stimulants, which are legal, or street drugs that are not legal to achieve their goals.

 Stimulants are psychoactive drugs that speed up the body’s central nervous system and raise users’ alertness and energy levels.
 Also known as “uppers,” these drugs boost activity in the brain while activating its pleasure receptors.
 This category includes caffeine and nicotine, legal prescription stimulants used in the medical field, and illegal street drugs such as methamphetamine and cocaine.

 Despite the legitimate uses for stimulants—such as those that help people stay awake to medicines that help people lose weight—these drugs are commonly abused, and chronic use can lead to dependence and addiction.
 Effects can vary depending on the stimulant used, but they generally over-excite the brain.